lammps/lammps/doc/src/fix_bond_react.rst

 The map file is a text document with the following format:

 A map file has a header and a body.
-The header of map file the contains one mandatory keyword and four optional keywords.
+The header of map file the contains one mandatory keyword and five optional keywords.
 The mandatory keyword is 'equivalences':